 Building a Million Pound Dividend Portfolio

-I launched the UK Dividend Stocks Portfolio in 2011 with a starting value of £50,000.
-This is a virtual portfolio, but it holds exactly the same stocks as my real-world portfolio and it has four main goals:
+I launched the UK Dividend Stocks Portfolio in early 2011 with a starting value of £50,000.
+It's a virtual portfolio that is effectively identical to my real-world portfolio in every way other than size.

 The portfolio has the following goals:

 - To invest in a diverse group of 15-20 quality dividend stocks from the FTSE All-Share

 - To have a higher dividend yield than the FTSE All-Share and ideally above 5%

 - To produce higher long-term total returns than the FTSE All-Share, ideally above 10%

 - To avoid excessive risk (this is hard to define, but the intention is clear)

 If the portfolio achieves my ideal goals and if I reinvest all dividends (which I do) then it will also hit the following long-term targets:

 - Long-term growth goal: Grow the portfolio to £1 million by the end of 2042